phoenix-rtos/phoenix-rtos-doc/kernel/vm/index.md

 Memory management subsystem provides following functionalities:

-* Physical memory allocation,
+* physical memory allocation,
-* Address space allocation (inside memory regions),
+* address space allocation (inside memory regions),
-* Linear addresses to physical addresses mapping (when paging is available),
+* linear addresses to physical addresses mapping (when paging is available),
-* Dynamic, fine-grained kernel memory allocation,
+* dynamic, fine-grained kernel memory allocation,
-* Objects memory mapping and memory sharing.
+* objects memory mapping and memory sharing.

 These functions will be briefly discussed and elaborated more in the particular chapters.